Veterans Day: History and Information

 An interesting tidbit of information about Veterans Day is that the date was actually changed from November 11th to the fourth Monday in October.
 This was declared in 1968 to begin in 1971.
 Gerald Ford changed the date back to November 11th in 1975 because of its significance.

 To us in America, the reflections of Armistice Day will be filled with solemn pride in the heroism of those who died in the country’s service and with gratitude for the victory, both because of the thing from which it has freed us and because of the opportunity it has given America to show her sympathy with peace and justice in the councils of the nations.— President Wilson

 Other Countries and Veterans Day

 Do other countries celebrate Veterans Day?
-A simple answer to this would be "No." Most countries that originally celebrated Armistice Day changed the holiday in later years.
+A simple answer to this would be not exactly.
+Most countries that originally celebrated Armistice Day changed the holiday in later years.
 Many countries now call it Remembrance Sunday.
 In many cases, the date has been moved to the closest Sunday to November 11th.
 This way, if November 11th falls on a weekday, the holiday won't cause issues with manufacturing or commerce.
-And The purpose of Remembrance Sunday is to remember all those who have fallen in war.
+The purpose of Remembrance Sunday is to remember all those who have fallen in war.
 This is slightly different than the United States' switch from Armistice to Veterans Day.

 To Our Veterans

 I understand that I do not always agree with others' behaviors, policies, beliefs, etc., but I appreciate that you are or were willing to put yourself on the line in order to help our country, those you know, and those that you do not know and may never know.